UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Gas meters measure volume, but utility companies bill for the actual heat energy the gas provides.

 Natural gas expands when it is warm and contracts when it is cold.
-Because of this physical property, you might see “temperature correction factors” on your bill to adjust the volume measurement to a standard temperature base (usually 60°F).
+Because of this physical property, you might see “temperature correction factors” on your bill to adjust the volume measurement to a standard temperature base (usually 60°F) to ensure fair pricing.

 Infographic showing CCF = 100 cubic feet, MCF = 1,000 cubic feet, and Therm approx 100,000 Btu.